Employee-Side Employment Lawyers in Minnesota & North Dakota.

 • Documentation such as emails, performance reviews, witness statements, and HR reports can strengthen your case.
 Your attorney can help you gather and organize evidence effectively.

-• In many cases, you can continue working while pursuing your claim, but your attorney can advise on the safest approach to protect your rights and minimize risk.
+• In many cases, you can continue working while pursuing your claim, but your attorney can advise you on the safest approach to protect your rights and minimize risk.

 • Potential outcomes include reinstatement, back pay, compensation for lost wages, or policy changes in the workplace.
 Your attorney will explain what’s realistic for your situation.